W-Floyd/Angl-Resource-Pack/README.md

 ***

 If things don't render properly after modifying some stuff, just delete the Angle-*px folders and re-render.
-This shouldn't happen, so if it does, please add an issue and describe the file changed so I can fix it.
+This shouldn't happen, so if it does, please add an issue and describe which files were changed so I can fix it.

 ***